zzz0906/LeetCode/README.md

 cat words.txt | sed 's/ /\n/g' | sed '/^$/d' | sort | uniq -c | awk '{print $2, $1}' | sort -nrk2

+## 193. Valid Phone Numbers

+BASH again.

+You may assume that a valid phone number must appear in one of the following two formats: (xxx) xxx-xxxx or xxx-xxx-xxxx. (x means a digit)

+we may need to use regex? therefore the regex in the shell!

+grep -P means Perl regex!

+we can grep a file directly.